graymeeks/MiscSchool/README.md

 Lisp Encode-Decode: Pretty straightforward, one lisp file spits out a key given a message and the other spits out a message given a key and corresponding encoded content.
 Semantics can be viewed in the corresponding .docx file.

 Recursive descent parser: write a parser based on a made-up language in order to construct an abstract syntax tree.
-This had its own README with further information (see inside folder).
+This has its own README with further information (see inside folder).